drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 the 28-31 retained electrode channels with 5 orthogonal DSS components for each subject.
-The number of components retained was the largest number needed so as to include the “knee” point of a scree plot of the relative signal power
-\add{of} the DSS components for each subject’s data.
+The number of components retained was the largest number needed so as to include the “knee” point of a scree plot of the relative signal power of the DSS components for each subject’s data.
 Temporal dimensionality reduction was also applied using PCA, to reduce collinearity of (adjacent) temporal samples.
 Such collinearity can make it difficult for a classifier to learn a decision boundary from the training data.
 For 6 of the